Skip to Main Content

 4. Be Accountable: Journalists are accountable to their readers, listeners, viewers and each other.

-Additionally, the Phoenix staff members are permitted to voice their opinions and advocate in support of movements publicly outside of the Phoenix , but to maintain objectivity in our content, these staff members may not edit, write or be involved in the coverage of those topics with the exception of columns and editorials.
+Additionally, the Phoenix staff members are permitted to voice their opinions and advocate in support of movements publicly outside of the Phoenix, but to maintain objectivity in our content, these staff members may not edit, write or be involved in the coverage of those topics with the exception of columns and editorials.

 Editorial Board

 The Phoenix must always strive for the highest standards of accuracy, completeness and careful research in its presentation of material.
 In the case that inaccurate material is published, the staff will assume responsibility for the error and correct it as soon as possible.
 If the reader believes such an error has been made, they are encouraged to contact the respective reporter.
-We will correct any factual or source representation errors and document the date and time the correction was posted at the bottom of the story or in the next issue of the paper as such: Correction: Date + time, One-sentence about the update and why it was made.
+We will correct any factual or source representation errors and document the date and time the correction was posted at the bottom of the story or in the next issue of the paper as such: Correction: Date + time, one-sentence about the update and why it was made.
 The Phoenix does not typically take down stories that are factually accurate.

 Sources